 Please visit our Diramu Aboriginal Dance and Didgeridoo Performance Video page for a sample of the talented troupe in action.

-The word Diramu means tree in the Aboriginal language of the Darug Clan of the Eora Nation, the traditional owners of Sydney.
+The word Diramu means tree in the Aboriginal language of the Darug Nation, the traditional owners of Sydney.
 Diramu symbolises strength and knowledge.
 A tree provides food, shelter and many of the tools and implements used in our traditional life including boomerangs, canoes and didgeridoos.

 Book an Australian Aboriginal Dance and Didgeridoo Performance